The Gyroelongated Pentagonal Pyramid

 The gyroelongated pentagonal pyramid is the 11th Johnson solid (J11).
 It has 11 vertices and 16 faces (15 equilateral triangles and 1 pentagon).

 The gyroelongated pentagonal pyramid can be constructed by attaching a pentagonal pyramid to a pentagonal antiprism.
 It can also be constructed by deleting a single vertex from the icosahedron, and so can also be called the monodiminished icosahedron.
+It can be further diminished by removing a vertex not opposite the pentagonal face, producing a metabidiminished icosahedron (J62), or by removing two vertices, producing a tridiminished icosahedron (J63).

 Here are some views of the gyroelongated pentagonal pyramid from various angles: